 Erie County Safe Voting 2020

-NYS Democratic and Libertarian Primary will occur on Tuesday, June 23, 2020
+NYS Democratic and Libertarian Primary occurred on Tuesday, June 23, 2020

-New York’s Congressional District Special Election will occur on Tuesday, June 23, 2020
+New York’s Congressional District Special Election occurred on Tuesday, June 23, 2020

 United States General Election will occur on Tuesday, November 3, 2020